brycewray/eleventy_solo/src/posts/2021/05/help-your-website-get-discovered.md

 (The text for the page is all in the appropriate template.)
 ```

-6. Then, in the appropriate folder for your layouts (in my case, that's `src/_includes/layouts`), add a folder called `sitemap` and, within it, the `sitemap.njk` template which will serve as the template for your HTML sitemap (you'll have to handle the CSS classes on your own, of course, but this'll give you a start; also, the `layout` reference will vary based on what you call *your* site's [base layout](https://www.11ty.dev/docs/layout-chaining/)):
+6. Then, in the appropriate folder for your layouts (in my case, that's `src/_includes/layouts`), add a folder called `sitemap` and, within it, the `sitemap.njk` template which will serve as the template for your HTML sitemap (you'll have to handle the CSS classes on your own, of course, but this'll give you a start; also, the `layout` reference will vary based on what you call *your* site's [base layout](https://www.11ty.dev/docs/layout-chaining/), and you'll obviously want to customize those "Main pages" items at the top):

 {% raw %}
 ```twig